Suresh Gopi: 1996–2005: Further commercial successes

-Gopi's high budget film Yuvathurki (1996) failed to create expected results at box office.
+Suresh Gopi's high budget film Yuvathurki (1996) failed to create expected results at box office.
 The same year, he appeared in a different avatar by playing the role of a wildlife photographer in Rajaputran.
 It became one of the highest grossing Malayalam movies in 1996.

 One of his popular and career best character Anakkattil Chackochi came out through Lelam in 1997.
 Scripted by Renji panicker and directed by Joshiy, it was one of the highest-grossing movies of the year.
 The role of Kannan Perumalayan in Jayaraj's Kaliyattam (1997) won him the National Film Award for Best Actor and the Kerala State Film Award for Best Actor.
 His other notable movies in 1997 were Janathipathyam and Guru.
 In Guru, he played a supporting role.
 Suresh Gopi's played a lead role alongside Jayaram in the comedy drama Summer in Bethlehem (1998).
 He played the character Dennis and received wide appreciation from the critics.
 It was also the third highest-grossing movie in 1998.
 His other notable movies in 1998 were Thalolam and Pranayavarnangal.

-Gopi's action thriller film Pathram (1999) directed by Joshiy was the highest grossing Malayalam movie in 1999.
+Suresh's action thriller film Pathram (1999) directed by Joshiy was one of the highest grossing Malayalam movie in 1999.
 The film, which ran over 275 days in theatres is also considered by many fans to be one of the best in his career.
 The same year he starred in another Joshiy action thriller Vazhunnor which was also a commercial hit.
 In 1999, two of his popular crime investigation thrillers Crime File and F. I. R came out.
 Both films were commercially successful.

-In 2000, Gopi starred in Mark Antony and Cover Story, an action film and a crime thriller.
+In 2000, Suresh starred in Mark Antony and Cover Story, an action film and a crime thriller.
 He played a lead role, with comic elements, in the comedy drama Thenkasipattanam (2000) alongside Lal.
 The film was one of the highest grossers at the box office and ran for more than 275 days in theatres.
 Suresh Gopi played the lead role in Rajasenan's horror film Megasandesam (2001).
 His other notable movies in 2001 are the comedy drama Sundara Purushan and an investigation thriller Nariman.
 In 2003, he appeared in a lead role alongside Kunchacko Boban in Rajasenan's family drama Swapnam Kondu Thulabharam.
 In 2005, he did the lead role in Renji Panicker's Bharathchandran I.P.S., a sequel to the 1994 film Commissioner.
 The film was a major hit at the box office.
 His performance is Makalkku (2005) was critically acclaimed.